Librarika/manual/docs/cataloging.md

 ### Delete Category

-You can delete a category from your library catalog.
-Please go to the [Edit Category](#edit-category) section and in the edit category page you can see a `Delete` button on the top of this page.
+You can delete a category from your library catalog in two ways.
+Either you can delete it from the [Categories](#categories) section where you can see a delete icon on the next to that category which you want to delete.
+Or, you can go to the [Edit Category](#edit-category) section and in the edit category page you can see a `Delete` button on the top of this page.
 Click on it and confirm your delete action.

 ---